muratkeremozcan/prod-ready-serverless/notes.md

   const response = {
     statusCode: 200,
-    body: JSON.stringify({ orderId })
+    body: JSON.stringify({orderId}),
   }

   return response
 }
 ```

- This **place-order** function handles requests to create an order (via the **POST /orders** endpoint we configured just now).
-As part of the POST body in the request, it expects the **restaurantName** to be passed in.
-Upon receiving a request, all it's doing is publishing an event to the EventBridge bus.
+This **place-order** function handles requests to create an order (via the
+**POST /orders** endpoint we configured just now).
+As part of the POST body in
+the request, it expects the **restaurantName** to be passed in.
+Upon receiving a
+request, all it's doing is publishing an event to the EventBridge bus.

- In the real world, you will probably save the order in a DynamoDB table somewhere, but we'll skip that in this demo app to focus on the event processing side of things.
+In the real world, you will probably save the order in a DynamoDB table
+somewhere, but we'll skip that in this demo app to focus on the event processing
+side of things.

 #### Add integration test for place-order function